 Growth Requirements for Peaches in Georgia

 Now, let’s come to peach growth requirements in Georgia.
-Well, it grows perfectly in Georgia, but some challenges may occur due to warmer winters, especially in central and southern parts.
+Well, it grows perfectly in Georgia, but some challenges may occur due to warmer winters, especially in the central and southern parts.

 Because peaches demand chilling periods to produce fruit from June to July, the ELBERTA variety requires approximately 800 hours of chilling periods with an average temperature range of 4 to 7 °C.